 Exactly one year has passed since the last presidential election in Belarus.
 The presidential campaign took place in a context where opposition sentiments were stronger than at any other time in the country’s history.
 In response to the rigged election that left Lukashenko in power, peaceful protests erupted across the country.
 While dispersing protests and detaining their participants, security forces used excessive force; thousands of people were detained.
 Opposition leaders were arrested or expelled from the country.

-The international community, the EU, the US and Canada do not recognize the election results, but instead support peaceful Belarusians and call on the Lukashenko regime to hold new elections.
+The international community, the EU, the US, and Canada do not recognize the election results, support peaceful Belarusians, and call on the Lukashenko regime to hold new elections.

-Today the leader of the Belarusian opposition Sviatlana Tsikhanouskaya addressed the Belarusians of Vilnius: “A year ago Belarus made a choice.
-But we did not choose to be driven out of the country, to be losing fellow citizens, to be writing letters to our relatives and friends in prison.
-On 9 August 2020, we have realized that the future of our country is in our hands. <…> For all these months every day we, Belarusians, have made the choice to go forward despite fatigue and doubt. <…> It is a choice to keep fighting until victory is attained, to regain our pride and our voice.”
+Today the leader of the Belarusian opposition Sviatlana Tsikhanouskaya addressed Belarusians of Vilnius: “A year ago, Belarus made a choice.
+But we did not choose to be driven out of the country, to be losing fellow citizens, and to be writing letters to our relatives and friends in prison.
+On 9 August 2020, we realized that the future of our country is in our hands. <…> For all these months, every day we, Belarusians, have chosen to go forward despite fatigue and doubt. <…> It is a choice to keep fighting until victory is attained, to regain our pride and our voice.”

 The US Ambassador to Belarus Julie Fisher issued a statement regarding the anniversary of the rigged presidential election and the start of mass protests.
 According to the Ambassador, the events of 9 August 2020 represent a turning point for Belarus.
-That day, a record number of Belarusians turned out to make a choice for a new Belarus with new leadership.
+That day, a record number of Belarusians turned out to choose a new Belarus with new leadership.
 At the same time, the whole world stands witness to the injustices and victims caused by the Lukashenko regime.
-Fisher stressed that the US, together with the EU, the UK and Canada, stand in support of the fundamental freedoms for the citizens of Belarus.
+Fisher stressed that the US, together with the EU, the UK, and Canada, stands in support of the fundamental freedoms of Belarusian citizens.

-Former presidential contenders Viktar Babaryka and Siarhei Tsikhanouski, who have been behind bars for more than a year, put out short messages on the occasion of the anniversary of the 2020 presidential election.
+Former presidential contenders Viktar Babaryka and Siarhei Tsikhanouski, who have been behind bars for more than a year, put out short messages on the occasion of the 2020 presidential election anniversary.

-Viktar Babaryka conveyed a message from the Navapolatsk penal colony, which he was transferred to after he had been sentenced to 14 years in prison.
+Viktar Babaryka conveyed a message from the Navapolatsk penal colony, which he was transferred to after being sentenced to 14 years in prison.
 “I never wanted to stay and live in Belarus more than I want to now,” says the political prisoner.
-“And although I haven’t seen the country since 18 June last year [the day he was detained by the security forces], I understand: the image of the future Belarus that I have in my mind is shared by so many people.”
+“And although I haven’t seen the country since June 18, 2020 [the day Babaryka was detained by the security forces], I understand: the image of the future Belarus I have in my mind is shared by so many people.”